Unleash/unleash-flutter-sdk/README.md

 - **error** - emitted when an error occurs on init, or when fetch function fails, or when fetch receives a non-ok response object.
 The error object is sent as payload.
 - **initialized** - emitted after the SDK has read local cached data in the storageProvider.
-- **ready** - emitted after the SDK has successfully started and performed the initial fetch towards the Unleash.
+- **ready** - emitted after the SDK has successfully started and performed the initial fetch towards Unleash.
 - **update** - emitted every time the Unleash returns a new feature toggle configuration.
 The SDK will emit this event as part of the initial fetch from the SDK.

 > PS!
 Please remember that you should always register your event listeners before your call `unleash.start()`.
 If you register them after you have started the SDK you risk loosing important events.